BlockApex/Elektrik-V2-Contracts/docs/OrderParameters.md

 6. `maker`: The address from which funds will be transferred to the vault.

-7. `taker`: This field is used for making orders private.
-(Note: Use cases and field name may change; to be determined.)
+7. `operator`: This field is used for making orders private.
+Null address means order is public.

 8. `recipient`: This is the address where the buy tokens will be received upon order execution.
-If users want to receive funds at the maker's address, set this field to the maker's address.
+If makers want to receive funds at the maker's address, set this field to the maker's address.

 9. `sellToken`: The token the user is willing to sell in the order.